haerttrich/marwin.haerttrich.dev/README.md

 # marwin.haerttrich.dev
 Personal website.
 Built with astro.
-Using [Michael Viallar's site](https://github.com/michaelvillar/michaelvillar.com) as a template.
+Using [Michael Villar's site](https://github.com/michaelvillar/michaelvillar.com) as a template.

 ## Commands
 All commands are run from the root of the project, from a terminal: